The Muiraquitã: a talisman of protection, strength, and alliance in the Amazon

 The Muiraquitã and the Icamiabas

-Ancient sources associate the Muiraquitã with the Icamiabas, those autonomous and fighting women mentioned in stories related to the Amazon basin .
+Ancient sources associate the Muiraquitã with the Icamiabas, these autonomous and warrior women mentioned in stories related to the Amazon basin.

 This gesture was neither romantic nor mystical.